remix-run/remix/docs/discussion/introduction.md

 Once Remix has served the document to the browser, it "hydrates" the page with the browser build's JavaScript modules.
 This is where we talk a lot about Remix "emulating the browser".

-When the user clicks a link, instead of making a round trip to the server for the entire document and all the assets, Remix simply fetches the data for the next page and updates the UI.
+When the user clicks a link, instead of making a round trip to the server for the entire document and all the assets, Remix simply fetches the data for the remix page and updates the UI.

 Additionally, when users submit a `<Form>` to update data, instead of doing a normal HTML document request, the browser runtime will make a fetch to the server instead and automatically revalidate all data on the page and updating it with React.